jnkiarie/moringa-ip-week-two/README.md

 Technologies Used
 HTML Tags to style the page
-CSS also used to style the formats and appearance Javascript to c
+CSS also used to style the formats and appearance
+Javascript to control the flow of our code

 Support and contact details
 jimmyn.kiarie@gmail.com